Inserting A Check Mark (Tick ✓) Symbol in Excel

 These are a great tool for making your data more approachable and satisfying.

-You can bring the information to use in several ways, for example in reports, result cards, forecasts, financials, etc.
+You can use the information in several ways, for example: reports, result cards, forecasts, financials, etc.

 About Ben Richardson